GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/standalone/README.md

 The standalone example uses a python script to generate the [wrapped_key](../../helpers/wrapped-key/README.md) that will be used in the DLP template to encrypt and decrypt the information.
 This script will run using the [Application Default Credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default).

-So it is important to guarantee that the **Application Default Credentials** are correct, to acquire yours:
+So it is important to guarantee that the **Application Default Credentials** are correctly configured, to acquire yours:

 ```sh
 gcloud auth application-default login